9596. Word processor

 }

 Otherwise, the word s should be printed on a new line.
-Let the length ptr of the new current line be equal to len.
+Set the value of ptr for the new line to len.

 else